 - site plan,

 - floor plan,

 - building elevations

-- · Certificate of Title or Sale and Purchase Agreement
+- Certificate of Title less than 3 months old or Sale and Purchase Agreement

 - Proof of ownership

 How long does it take?

 Council is required to issue the PIM within twenty (20) working days of a complete application being received, however, depending on workloads, this may be earlier.